-It is a versatile fitness device which stands for “Both Sides Up” or, “Both Sides Utilized.”
-The device consists of an inflated rubber hemisphere that is attached to a rigid platform, and generally the most common use of the BOSU ball is for balance training.
+It is a versatile fitness device that stands for “Both Sides Up” or, “Both Sides Utilized.”
+The device consists of an inflated rubber hemisphere that is attached to a rigid platform.
+Generally the most common use of the BOSU ball is for balance training.

 When the dome side of the ball faces up, the ball provides an unstable surface while the device still remains stable.
 If the other side is up, the device itself becomes unstable, but you have a stable platform to work on.